NSLS-II/edrixs/docs/source/user/usedocker.rst

     Play with edrixs ...

-  Note that any changes outside ``/home/rixs/data`` will lost when this container stops.
+  Note that any changes outside ``/home/rixs/data`` will be lost when this container stops.
 You can only use your host OS to make interactive plots.
-Use ``sudo apt-get install`` to install softwares if they are needed.
+Use ``sudo apt-get install`` to install software packages if they are needed.

 * Type ``exit`` in the container to exit.
 You can delete all the stopped containers by::